-If you see your puppy sniffing, circling and pacing these usually mean it is time to go, so take it outside immediately.
+If you see your puppy sniffing, circling, and pacing, it is probably time to go, so take it outside immediately.
 If you catch it in the middle of an accident, say “no” firmly and take the dog outside to finish, praising when it does.

 Never punish a dog by hitting or pushing its nose in the mess.
 This will only teach the animal to fear you.

 If you find an accident in the house, but do not catch the puppy in the act, do not bother punishing it.
 The dog will not associate the punishment with the action and will only become confused.

 Using a phrase like "outside" or "do your business" consistently will help your dog learn it as a command.
 Always bring your puppy to the same area outside while housetraining.
 The odors in this area will encourage it to urinate and defecate here again.
 When the dog does its business, be sure to offer praise.

 When you are away from home, your puppy should stay in a crate or kennel.
 You may buy a larger crate for your puppy to grow into, but place a divider in it so that it is only large enough for your puppy to turn around and lie down.

 Instinctively, your puppy will not want to soil its own area.
 Be careful not to let your puppy stay in the cage for more than four to six hours, or it may have no choice but to relieve itself.
 If you are away from the house regularly, as many of us are for work, return home in the middle of each day to let your puppy outside.

 Arrange for someone else to let your puppy out if you will be unable to come home.